diamond-org/flask-diamond/docs/rest.rst

 ::

+    from flask_diamond import db
+    from .mixins import DiamondTestCase
+    from ..models import Planet

     def init_rest():
-        class Board(Resource):
+        class PlanetResource(Resource):
-            def get(self, id):
+            def get(self, name):
-                return models.board.get(id).dumps()
+                return models.planet.find(name=name).dumps()

-            def put(self, id):
-                board = models.board.get(id)
-                board.move_piece()

-        rest.add_resource(Board, '/api/board/<int:id>')
+        rest.add_resource(PlanetResource, '/api/planet/<str:name>')

-This simple example creates a resource called Board.
+This simple example creates a resource called PlanetResource.
-Then, it specifies a way to handle the GET verb, which will result in retrieving a board.
+Then, it specifies a way to handle the GET verb, which will result in retrieving a planet.
-It also specifies how to handle the PUT verb, which it will respond to by moving a piece.
-Finally, the resource is exposed using a URL: ``/api/board/...``.
+Finally, the resource is exposed using a URL: ``/api/planet/...``.

-If you were to place this code into your own application alongside your *init_blueprints()* function, you will suddenly have an API for your app!

 MarshmallowMixin
 ----------------